AndyJZhao/GLEM/README.md

 # Learning on Large-scale Text-attributed Graphs via Variational Inference
-This repository is an implementation of **GLEM** - [Learning on Large-scale Text-attributed Graphs via Variational Inference](https://arxiv.org/abs/2210.14709).
+This repository is an implementation of **GLEM** - [Learning on Large-scale Text-attributed Graphs via Variational Inference](https://arxiv.org/abs/2210.14709) in ICLR 2023.
 Majority of the work is completed during Jianan's internship at Microsoft Research Asia.
 **Note: This is a *temporary* release of the code (which could be messy and hard to read).**

 ## Overview